Skalador/setup-macos/README.md

 Ansible Playbooks for setting up a DevOps focused workstation on MacOS.

-The current version of this playbook is continously tested via Github actions, i.e. on `x86` hardware.
+The current version of this playbook is continuously tested via Github actions, i.e. on `x86` hardware.
 This is due to the fact, that I do not have Apple hardware available.
 The following OS versions are currenlty tested:
 - macos-12  # Monterey
 - macos-13  # Ventura